mbvillalonga/nail-polish-db/README.md

 ## Overview

-This is a Flask-based MySQL database designed to track a personal nail polish collection.
+This is a Flask-based MySQL database designed to track a personal cosmetics collection.
-It allows users to log polishes, record purchases, and track usage.
+It allows users to catalogue items, record purchases, and track usage.

 This project serves two purposes:

-1. **Personal use**: I use this app to maintain my own collection.
+1. **Personal use**: I use this app to maintain my own nail polish collection.

 2. **Open source demo**: The code is available for others to explore or modify.

 ## Features

-- Store and manage lists of polishes and brands
+- Store and manage lists of nail polishes and brands
 - Store and manage lists of custom lacquer recipes and ingredients
 - Record purchase history and track usage
 - Web-based interface with an HTML front end using Flask